Harold Morrow

-Harold Morrow Jr. (born February 24, 1973) is an American former professional football fullback who played for the Minnesota Vikings, Baltimore Ravens, and Arizona Cardinals of the National Football League (NFL).
-He played college football at Auburn, and signed with the Dallas Cowboys as an undrafted free agent in 1996.
+Harold Morrow Jr. (born February 24, 1973) is an American former professional football player who was a fullback for the Minnesota Vikings, Baltimore Ravens, and Arizona Cardinals of the National Football League (NFL).
+He played college football for the Auburn Tigers, and signed with the Dallas Cowboys as an undrafted free agent in 1996.

 Early life

 Morrow attended Maplesville High School in Maplesville, Alabama.
 He earned first-team All-State honors and was named to the Alabama-Mississippi All-Star Classic after his senior season.

 College career

 Morrow played college football for the Auburn Tigers from 1991 to 1995.
 He was redshirted in 1991.
 He rushed 54 times for 216 yards and two touchdowns, and caught 51 passes for 474 yards and three touchdowns during his college career.

 Professional career

 Dallas Cowboys

 Morrow signed with the Dallas Cowboys on April 15, 1996, after going undrafted in the 1996 NFL draft.
 He was waived in August 1996.